Purchase the Day Trips and Hidden Places Around Rochester books on Amazon

 Mid-August

-Auburn’s annual Founders Day Festival is a history-themed event filled with outdoor activities.
-The festival includes a classic car cruise-in, live music, and a block party featuring downtown restaurants and merchants.
-These events will be held at various locations in the city.
+This annual festival is a history-themed event filled with outdoor activities, including a classic car cruise-in, live music, and a block party featuring downtown restaurants and merchants.

 CNY TomatoFest